Johhed15/Githubstats/README.md

 ```
 <br>

+## Step 2:

-## Go to settings on github and then click on developer settings to generate a token and save it!
+### Go to settings on github and then click on developer settings and then generate a token, remember to save it!

 In the following code you should add your Github username and the created token
 <br>

 ```Python

 # GitHub API base URL